-All Year 12 students are required to commit to service activities and most of our Year 13 students will continue to do so in their final year.
-These opportunities take place throughout the week providing students with a range of learning and service opportunities.
-The current options are outlined below.
+All Year 12 students are required to commit to a weekly service activity and some of our Year 13 students will continue to do so in their final year.
+These opportunities take place throughout the week, providing students with a range of learning and service opportunities.
+The final list of opportunities will be confirmed in September, but is likely to include: